alphagov/notifications-python-client/README.md

 Python API client for the beta for the GOVUK Notify platform.

-Provides client calls, response marchalling and authentication for the GOV.UK Notify API.
+Provides client calls, response marshalling and authentication for the GOV.UK Notify API.

+This project is currently in an early beta phase and this client is presented as a work in progress for discussions and conversations.
+It is not supported and is not to be used in production applications at this stage.

 ## Installing